perrymant/learning-notes/04-exception-handling.md

 Unchecked can be caught close to `main()` level.

 *Pro tip: Don't ever throw exceptions in your constructor.
 It's a sign that the constructor is doing more than just setting up it's initial state. (e.g. making database connections).*

+For tests it's OK to throws Exception always, even if it doesn't throw anything.
+Ideally the code you invoke doesn't throw checked exceptions, however sometimes (like this time) you have to use third-party libraries that don't agree with that philosophy.

+`e.printStackTrace();` bad, `throw new RuntimeException(e)` good.

+} catch (Exception e) {
+    throw new subclass of RuntimeException(e);
+}